 Thank you, Daddy.
 We will forever love you and praise God for the gift of you.

-To plant a tree in memory of Raymond Moore, Sr., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Raymond Moore, Sr., please visit our floral store.